-The Landscape Character Type (LCT) in the study area is 'Lowland River Valleys - Central' (no. 152) (Scottish Landscape Character Types).
-This LCT is characterized by numerous valleys, including the River Teith, Allan Water and Devon Water and consists of well-defined river corridors and strong topography.
-Settlement and transport links often run in tandem with the river corridors and areas of tree cover are prominent.
+The Landscape Character Type (LCT) in the study area is 'Lowland River Valleys - Central' (no. 152) and 'Rolling Farmland - Glasgow & Clyde Valley' (no. 200) (Scottish Landscape Character Types).
+The Lowland River Valley LCT is characterized by rolling landform, with pastoral farmland dominant and settlement scattered.
+The Rolling Farmland LCT is characterized by well-defined corridors with flat valley floors and prominent hills.

-Land use within 300 m of the scheme is categorised into the following: (i) motorways and major roads, (ii) managed woodland, and (iii) rectilinear fields and farms.
+Land use within 300 m of the scheme is categorised into the following: